MADALYN INCOGNITO

 More About Madalyn

-Madalyn completed her undergraduate studies at Macquarie University, completing a Bachelor of Science in Psychology in 2019 and a Graduate Diploma in Psychology at Western Sydney University in 2020.
+Madalyn completed her undergraduate studies at Macquarie University, completing a Bachelor of Science in Psychology in 2019 and a Graduate Diploma at Western Sydney University in 2020.
 She joined Condor Performance as a provisional psychologist in 2021 and completed her 4+2 pathway to full registration under the guidance of our growing team of board-approved supervisors.

 Martial Arts has also been a big part of her life.
 Madalyn has trained in various disciplines, including American Kenpo Karate (10 years), Han Mu Do (2 years) and Muay Thai/Kickboxing (since 2017).
-While studying at university, she became a Han Mu Do instructor.
+While studying at the university, she became a Han Mu Do instructor.
 More recently, Madalyn has been an active competitive Kickboxer, competing in Kick-Light and K1 bouts.
 She feels it is important to test her abilities in the ring using her training in Performance Psychology.

 An Inspiring Young Performance Psychologist